jun-jie-sun/jun-jie-sun.github.io/_pages/cv.md

 Education
 ======
-* M.S. in Plasma Physics, University of Science and Technology of China, 2026
+* M.Sc. in Plasma Physics, University of Science and Technology of China, 2026
-* B.E. in Safety Engineering, University of South China, 2023
+* B.Eng. in Safety Engineering, University of South China, 2023

 Work experience
 ======